Deep copying in JavaScript using structuredClone

 But considering that it is a part of the HTML spec now, I guess we can rely on using structuredClone for deep copying in JavaScript until we run into one of the above limitations for some special use cases.

-No longer do we need to reach out to other libraries or our good old friend JSON.parse for deep copying in JavaScript!
+We no longer need to reach out to other libraries or our good old friend JSON.parse for deep copying in JavaScript!